Tuscany’s Waterfront Is a Wonderful Cooking Vacation Destination

 One of our favorite destinations?
 Bolgheri, in no small part due to the famous Super Tuscan wines of the area.
 This area is also known as the Etruscan Coast, highlighting the history — and architecture — of the region.
 If you’re a food and wine lover, as well as one who loves history, add this hilly part of Tuscany to your bucket list.

 Looking even further south in Tuscany is another gem, the Maremma.
 The landscape here is incredibly varied, and beautifully naturally preserved, from the stunning beaches to the black rocks, hills, marshes, and natural thermal baths.
 Maremma is idyllic Tuscany, complete with villas among miles of olive and cypress trees.
-In this beautiful part of Italy, we offer a cooking vacation near Castiglione della Pescaia, once an old fishing port, at a luxury hotel co-owned by the infamous Alain Ducasse.
+In this beautiful part of Italy, we offer a cooking vacation near Castiglione della Pescaia, once an old fishing port, at a luxury hotel co-owned by the famous Alain Ducasse.

 This part of Tuscany is, unsurprisingly, most popular from mid-July through August, but it’s a wonderful place to visit year round, not only for the landscape and beaches, but for the regional cuisine too.